FIU HONORS COLLEGE

 The nature of student reflection must be broad and profound, and not exclusively personal.
 Students should address connections in society and culture across time.
 This project should not be a diary.
 Research must be rigorous.

 Although exploration is done in groups, projects are individual.
+Students must include their respective Metro Ligne in their project, but are not limited to them.

 Métro de Paris